DreymaR/BigBagKbdTrixPKL/README.md

 * **PowerStrings** are shortcuts to text strings.
 These may be multiline, and may contain AutoHotKey syntax.
     - As an Example, try Extend+End in a text editor.
 It should produce an editable 'Yours truly' message footer.
 * **LayStack** is the stack of files that may hold layout definitions.
 From top to bottom priority:
+    - Layout_Override in your chosen layout folder, if present, holds personal key mappings and such
-    - Layout, that is, the `Layout.ini` file in your chosen layout folder
+    - Layout, that is, the `Layout.ini` main layout file in your chosen layout folder
-    - BaseLayout, which may be pointed to by the layout file
+    - BaseLayout, which may be pointed to and overridden by the Layout file
-    - Layouts_Override, which may be generated to hold your personal layout settings and mappings
+    - Layouts_Override, which may hold your personal layout settings and mappings
     - Layouts_Default, found in the root folder, holds default layout settings/mappings
     - Special dedicated files for Extend, DeadKeys, PowerStrings, Remaps etc etc.
 * **Remaps** are cycles of keys swapping places.
 This allows you turn one layout definition into another.